 And you can see what a long way it is that Bebe and Little Tommy have to run to go swimming in the Lake!

-Probably one of the most famous maps in children’s literature is the map of Middle-Earth in the Lord of the Rings trilogy by J.R.R.
+One of the most famous maps in children’s literature is the map of Middle-Earth in the Lord of the Rings trilogy by J.R.R.
 Tolkien.
-The only maps of Middle-Earth, besides his own and his son, Christopher’s, that Tolkien approved of were the ones drawn by Pauline Bayes.
+The only maps of Middle-Earth, besides his own and his son Christopher’s, that Tolkien approved of were the ones drawn by Pauline Bayes.
 She used the Tolkien’s maps as her model, and added her own embellishments.
 You can get her maps as posters to hang on your wall!

 Tolkien drew maps of Middle-Earth, and detailed maps of the numerous locales within Middle-Earth, before he started writing the books.
 He’s not alone in beginning a story this way.
 Why might writers begin working on their stories by drawing maps?

-To think of an example of how maps help writers see something wrong in the plot, look back at the map of Farther Along Farm.
+To think of an example of how maps help writers see something amiss in the plot, look back at the map of Farther Along Farm.
 Suppose in the scene where baby Bebe runs away, I had written, “Bebe was frightened by a loud noice and ran off into the Pine Forest.”
 But then later, I wrote that Caroline found Bebe splashing in the Creek.
-That confusing for the reader.
+That would have been confusing for the reader.
 The Creek and the Pine Forest are in opposite directions!

 I bet by the time you are done drawing your map, you will already be starting to think of a story that takes place in your imaginary world.
 Write your story!
 As you are writing, you can change things on the map if they don’t fit your story, and you can change your story if it doesn’t fit the map.